mattp0irier/quick-interpreter/README.md

 - `fullTest`: demonstrates all capabilities of Quick, including all ways to create a bank, add questions, delete questions, change an answer, and generate one or multiple test files.
 - `cs300midterm2`: includes a selection of questions from an exam given to us last year; this test highlights the shuffle feature, as it generates 10 permutations of our question bank.

 The outputs of our tests are stored in the `output` folder with the `.rtf` extension.
+If multiple versions of one test are being generated, a subfolder with the test name will be created and all versions will be stored in that folder

 **NOTE:** We opened our tests in Microsoft Word.
 Different editors render RTF files differently, so it is difficult to ensure correct formatting for all RTF editors.
 Outputting tests in a more consistent file format (such as PDF) would prevent this issue (see Future Improvements).